Contango: Description

 A normal forward curve depicting the prices of multiple contracts, all for the same good, but of different maturities, slopes upward.
 For example, a forward oil contract for twelve months in the future is selling for $100 today, while today's spot price is $75.
 The expected spot price twelve months in the future may actually still be $75.
 To purchase a contract at more than $75 supposes a loss (the "loss" would be $25 if the contract were purchased for $100) to the agent who "bought forward" as opposed to waiting a year to buy at the spot price when oil is actually needed.
 But even so, there is utility for the forward buyer in the deal.

 Experience tells major end users of commodities (such as gasoline refiners, or cereal companies that use great quantities of grain) that spot prices are unpredictable.
 Locking in a future price puts the purchaser "first in line" for delivery even though the contract will, as it matures, converge on the spot price as shown in the graph.
 In uncertain markets where end users must constantly have a certain input of a stock of goods, a combination of forward (future) and spot buying reduces uncertainty.
 An oil refiner might purchase 50% spot and 50% forward, getting an averaged price of $87.50 for the one barrel spot ($75) and the one barrel bought forward ($100).

-This strategy also results in unanticipated, or "windfall" profits: If the contract is purchased forward twelve months at $100 and the actual price is $150, the refiner will take delivery of one barrel of oil at $100 and the other at the spot price of $150, or $125 averaged for two barrels: a saving (gain) of $25 per barrel relative to the spot price.
+This strategy can result in unanticipated, or "windfall" profits: If the contract is purchased forward twelve months at $100 and the actual price is $150, the refiner will take delivery of one barrel of oil at $100 and the other at the spot price of $150, or $125 averaged for two barrels: a saving (gain) of $25 per barrel relative to the spot price.

 Sellers like to "sell forward" because it locks in an income stream.
 Farmers are the classic example: by selling their crop forward when it is still in the ground they can lock in a price, and therefore an income, which helps them qualify, in the present, for credit.

 The graph of the "life of a single futures contract" (as shown above on the right) will show it converging towards the spot price.
 The contango contract for future delivery, selling today, is at a price premium relative to buying the commodity today and taking delivery.
 The backwardation contract selling today is lower than the spot price, and its trajectory will take it upward to the spot price when the contract closes.
 Paper assets are no different: for example, an insurance company has a constant stream of income from premiums and a constant stream of payments for claims.
 Income must be invested in new assets and existing assets must be sold to pay off claims.
 By investing in the purchase and sale of some bonds "forward" in addition to buying spot, an insurance company can smooth out changes in its portfolio and anticipated income.